sgago/thestudyguide/algorithms/algorithms.md

 ```

 ## O(logN)
 Log time.
 Grows slowly. log(1,000,000) is only about 20.
+You typically see this when we're splitting the number of inputs in half over and over again.
-- Binary searches, due to constantly splitting solution space in half
+- Binary searches which split the solution space in half over and over again
 - Balanced binary search tree lookups, again because solution space is being split in half.
 - Processing number digits

+Again, we don't write out the log base and just assume based on context.
-Unless specified, in programmer world, we mean log base 2 or log2(some_number).
+In algebra class, teacher typically means log base 10 or log10(some_number); in programmer world, we mean log base 2 or log2(some_number).

 ```go
 for i := N; i > 0; i /= 2 {